Definition of Terms

 Credit Hours - The total number of hours for which students in a group being reported are enrolled.

-FTE - full-time equivalency for the entire year as defined by CCHE.
+FY FTE - full-time equivalency for the entire fiscal year as defined by CDHE.
 Credit hours divided by 30 and rounded to a whole number.
 Formatting FTE as an integer does create minor categorical arithmetic errors.

 Ethnicity is self-reported for students who are U.S. citizens, or resident aliens with either permanent residency or refuge status.
 Nonresident aliens or resident aliens who do not have permanent residency or refuge status are reported as foreign students.

 Full-time : undergraduates enrolled in 12 or more credit hours per semester or graduate students enrolled in 5 or more credit hours per semester or enrolled for dissertation or thesis credits.

 Part-time : undergraduates and graduates who are not full-time.